 Our goals are simple: to operate our services with the security and privacy you expect from Microsoft, and to give you accurate assurances about our security and privacy practices.
 We have implemented and will maintain appropriate technical and organizational measures, internal controls, and information security routines intended to protect customer data against accidental loss, destruction, or alteration; unauthorized disclosure or access; or unlawful destruction.
 Every year, we undergo third-party audits by internationally recognized auditors as an independent validation that we comply with our policies and procedures for security, privacy, continuity and compliance.

-MS Online Certification and Compliance Finder
+Microsoft Online Certification and Compliance Finder

 § SSAE16 SOC1 Type II